Augmented reveals the stories behind the new era of industrial operations, where technology will restore the agility of frontline workers.

 Trond's takeaway is that the path from Automation to Augmentation won't be linear.
 Clearly, there is still a place for automation.
 What we need to ensure is that industrial operations doesn't only become efficient but also maintains meaning for the frontline worker.
 The shift from automation to augmentation, starting with the appearance of 3D printing which is continuously improving, adding the revolutionary layer of lowcode and nocode apps on the manufacturing shop floor, has just begun, literally only a few years ago.
 This is why, discussing what is happening to make sure both industry insiders and those who depend on industry are comfortable, have a stake in the process, and can be part of the change, is so important.
 The Augmented podcast, aims to be part of the upskilling process that has to occur, equally and equitably, among government policy makers, industry leaders and frontline workers

 Augmented is a podcast for leaders in the manufacturing industry hosted by futurist Trond Arne Undheim, presented by Tulip.co, the manufacturing app platform, and associated with MFG.works, the open learning community launched at the World Economic Forum.
-Our intro and outro music is The Arrival by Evgeny Bardyuzha (@evgenybardyuzha), licensed by Artlist (@Art_list_io).
-The show can be found at http://www.augmentedpodcast.co/
+Our intro and outro music is The Arrival by Evgeny Bardyuzha (@evgenybardyuzha), licensed by @Art_list_io.

 Thanks for listening.
 If you liked the show, subscribe at Augmentedpodcast.co or in your preferred podcast player, and rate us with five stars on Apple Podcasts.
-If you liked this episode, you might also like Episode #3, Reimagine Training, Episode #4, A Renaissance of Manufacturing or episode #5, Plug-and-play Industrial Tech.
+To nominate guests, to suggest exciting episode topics or give feedback, follow us on LinkedIn, looking out for live episodes, message us on Twitter @augmentedpod or through our website's contact form.
+If you liked this episode, you might also like episode 3 on Reimagine Training, which will be live on Wednesday 17 Feb 2021.
 Augmented--the industry 4.0 podcast.

 Trond Arne Undheim, host: [00:00:00] Augmented reveals the stories behind a new era of industrial operations, where technology will restore the agility of frontline workers.
 In episode, one of the podcast, the topic is automation to augmentation.
 Our guest, is Trond Arne Undheim, host of the Augmented and Futurized podcasts, futurist, venture partner at Antler and ecosystem evangelist at Tulip, non-resident fellow at the Atlantic council, and co-founder of Yegii.
 Trond is a former Director of MIT startup exchange, Director of standards, strategy and policy at Oracle and a National Expert for e-government at the European Commission.
 Trond is a 4X author.
 HIs upcoming book, Future Tech: How to capture value from disruptive industry trends, will be released on 3 March in the UK and Europe and on 30th of March in the US.
 He holds a PhD on the future of work and artificial intelligence and cognition.
 In this conversation, we talk about the ambitious aim of the Augmented podcast to shift the discussion about industrial operations from automation to augmentation, bringing a bottom up perspective that benefits the front line worker.